Who we look for

 We are seeking people who are aware of matters affecting Aboriginal and Torres Strait Islander peoples and who are motivated to help.

 We encourage applicants from a wide range of backgrounds, academic disciplines and industry sectors.

 We want people with strong communication and interpersonal skills who can build trusted relationships and work collaboratively.

-Sound judgment and problem solving skills are a must, as is the ability to be flexible.
+Sound judgment and problem solving skills are a must, as is the ability to be responsive and flexible.

 - We respect multiple perspectives.

 - We are authentic.

 - We are professional and act with integrity.

 - We invest in each other’s success.

 - We deliver with purpose.